William Couper (sculptor)

-William L Couper (September 20, 1853 – June 23, 1942) was an American sculptor.
+William L. Couper (September 20, 1853 – June 23, 1942) was an American sculptor.

-Life and career
+Early life and education

+Couper was born on September 20, 1853 in Norfolk, Virginia.
+He studied in Munich and Florence, and remained in the latter city for 22 years.

+Career

-Born in Norfolk, Virginia, Couper studied in Munich and Florence, and remained in the latter city for 22 years before returning to the United States and establishing himself in New York in 1897 as a portraitist and sculptor of busts in the modern Italian manner.
+He then returned to the United States and establishing himself in New York in 1897 as a portraitist and sculptor of busts in the modern Italian manner.
 He and Thomas Ball purchased a three-story brick building on 17th Street in Manhattan to serve as shared studio space.